astrosonic/forge/README.md

 # forge
 Forensics Oriented Reporting Group Under Encryption

+## We made it to the top 10 projects in the 2020 HackTheCrisisIndia IDEAthon

 ## Ideology
 **This project follows the belief of Sir Abraham Lincoln**
 > You can fool *all* the people *some* of the time and *some* of the people *all* the time,